DerickEddington/sem_safe/README.md

 It might already work on further POSIX OSs.
 If not, adding support for other POSIX OSs should be easy but might require making tweaks to this crate's conditional compilation and/or linking.

+### macOS Unsupportable

+Unfortunately, macOS does not provide the unnamed semaphores API (in violation of modern POSIX versions requiring it), and so it's not possible for this crate to work on macOS.
+If, in the future, this crate adds support for the named semaphores, it looks like that should work on macOS because it does provide that.